-Quick Tip!
-Selecting “off” allows you to optionally alter both “width” and “height”.
-The settings used for “width” and “height” should obviously be based on the target device.
+Turning off the anamorphic option allows you to optionally alter both “width” and “height”.
+The settings used for “width” and “height” should be based on the target output device (or screen dimensions).

-When cropping either manually or automatically use the Preview.
-It can be used to inspect the cropping changes and make sure that you are not removing any valuable image.
+When cropping either manually or automatically use the Preview window.
+This window is helpful to inspect the cropping changes and make sure that you are not removing any valuable image.

 Optimizing Audio Settings.

-- When you rip a DVD, you keep the subtitles in the video.
+- When you rip a DVD, you can keep the subtitles in the video.